Service Logic

 The ServiceLogic attribute takes the following parameters.

-• TableName: The name of the table the service logic will execute on
+• TableName: The name of the entity the service logic will execute on. '*' for all entities.

 • DataOperations: Flags that determine what data operations this should execute on, create, read, update, and delete.